virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 <questions-component>
   <question-component>What is SVG and what are its advantages over pixelgraphics?</question-component>
   <answer-component>
-    SVG is an image format, which is iamge and code in one.
+    SVG is an image format, which is image and code in one.
 The single elements of the image are described by vectors.
-The advantage is that a vector image is scalable without loosing quality.
+The advantage is that a vector image is scalable without losing quality.
   </answer-component>
   <question-component>What are SVG sprites and how do you use them?</question-component>
   <answer-component>